kis-balazs/KiwiAutomation/README.md

  - different types of flights (one-way, multiple stops, etc.)
  - add more filters
- - option to give a bigger time interval and multiple options (filters, number of days at the destination, preferences), and the system to fing the ideal flights according to these parameters
+ - option to give a bigger time interval and multiple options (filters, number of days at the destination, preferences), and the system to find the ideal flights according to these parameters
  - use more complex analytical - mathematical systems to predict best periods of the year
  - automatic booking system after given credentials, with steps until checkout